Post-14 transitions for deaf young people - coronavirus info for professionalsPublished Date: 23 Nov 2020

 If a young person is wanting to visit universities to decide which ones to list on their UCAS form next year, then they will have to wait until this is possible or attend a virtual open day (which should be made accessible).
 In the meantime, they can check out the information different universities have on their website for disabled students.
 If there is a lot of useful info on the website for disabled young people and accessible materials (e.g. subtitled videos) then this will probably be a good sign.

 Deaf young people can apply for Disabled Students’ Allowances (DSA) if they require any communication support or technology in higher education.
 It may take longer than normal to obtain the medical evidence of deafness required for the application process, as it needs to come from a GP or audiologist.
 DSA assessment centres are open and offering DSA assessments remotely through video or phone and should be providing communication support when needed.

 If you are working with deaf students in Higher Education, our blog summarises the issues that deaf students may face at this time in terms of remote learning.
 Deaf young people in Higher Education may need to ask for additional funding from Disabled Students Allowance for any additional communication support needed.
-The Welsh Government have issued FAQs for students in higher education, which covers advice for students with additional learning needs.

 Careers advisors may be less accessible in person to support young people with making decisions about what to study next or where they want to work.
 However, schools and colleges (and careers organisations in Wales, Scotland and Northern Ireland) can still make arrangements for careers advisors to be accessed online.
 Young people can also use webchat to contact national careers services in England, Wales and Northern Ireland.
 Young people can also find careers information via our website on work and careers for deaf people.